Extracting high-order cosmological information in galaxy surveys with power spectra: Methods

+To demonstrate that the result would not get biased by an inappropriate set of $\{b_{\rm in}, f_{\rm in}\}$, Wang \etal\cite{PallEmulator:2023} uses a significantly wrong set of $\{b_{\rm in}, f_{\rm in}\}$ for the reconstruction, namely, $\{b_{\rm in}=0.9 b, f_{\rm in}=0.7 f\}$, where $\{b, f\}$ are the true $b$ and $f$ of the density field.
+This level of deviation from the true value is greater than $3\sigma$ level, given the uncertainty of $b$ and $f$ constrained by the BOSS (DR12) survey\cite{BOSSDR12}.
+The impact of using such a wrong set of $\{b_{\rm in}, f_{\rm in}\}$ is corrected for by the properly trained emulator, and as demonstrated in Fig. 6 of Wang \etal\cite{PallEmulator:2023}, using this set of $\{b_{\rm in}, f_{\rm in}\}$ does not bias, or dilute the final parameter constraint.
+In summary, it is expected that the choice of $\{b_{\rm in}, f_{\rm in}\}$ used in this work does not bias the result, and a more in-depth assessment on the potential influence of the choice on $\{b_{\rm in}, f_{\rm in}\}$ is left for a future study on a joint $P_{\rm all}$ analysis using the actual observational data.

+An inverse Fourier transformation on $\tilde{\mathbf{s}}$ returns the configuration-space displacement field $\mathbf{s}(\mathbf{x})$, which is used to move both the galaxies and randoms.
+We also perform the anisotropic Lagrangian reconstruction\cite{Seo15} on each realisation of the $N$-body mocks, but only with a smoothing scale $S=10~h^{-1}{\rm Mpc}$.

+Note that the information content in the reconstructed power spectrum is the same no matter whether the RSD is kept or not during the reconstruction process, and we have numerically confirmed this by performing the analysis with the isotropic reconstruction\cite{Seo15}, in which the RSD is removed using the fidicual $f$ and $b$ used for producing the mocks.

+Also note that the BAO reconstruction procedure is not always required for extracting geometric information in the galaxy clustering.
+For example, when using the information in the linear point \cite{LP1, LP2, LP3, LP4}, no reconstruction is required.
+Also, the estimated $\alpha$ from the traditional BAO methods and from the linear point approach may conceptually differ, and a comparison is beyond the scope of this work.

-\section{Measurement of the power spectrum multipoles}
+\subsection{Measurement of the power spectrum multipoles}

-The multipoles of both the pre- and post-reconstructed density fields are measured using an FFT-based estimator \cite{Hand17} that is implemented in {\tt N-body kit} \cite{nbodykit}.
+The multipoles (up to $\ell=4$) of both the pre- and post-reconstructed density fields are measured using an FFT-based estimator\cite{Hand17} implemented in {\tt N-body kit}\cite{nbodykit}.
 The shot-noise, which reflects the discreteness of the density field, is removed as a constant for the monopole of the auto-power.
+The $k$-binning is $\Delta k = 0.01~h{\rm Mpc}^{-1}$ for both the {\sc Molino} and $N$-body mocks.

 Care needs to be taken when measuring the cross-power spectrum between the pre- and post-reconstructed density fields, since the raw measurement using the FFT-based estimator is contaminated by a scale-dependent shot-noise: on large scales, the post-reconstructed field resembles the unreconstructed one, making the cross-power spectrum essentially an auto-power, thus it is subject to a shot-noise component.
 On small scales, however, the shot-noise largely drops because the two fields effectively decorrelate.